Schism in Christianity

 In Christianity, a schism occurs when a single religious body divides and becomes two separate religious bodies.
-The split can be violent or nonviolent but results in at least one of the two newly-created bodies considering itself distinct from the other.
+The split can be violent or nonviolent but results in at least one of the two newly created bodies considering itself distinct from the other.
 This article covers schisms in Christianity.

 In the early Christian church, the formation of a distinction between the concepts of "heresy" and "schism" began.
 In ecclesiastical usage, the term "heresy" refers to a serious confrontation based on disagreements over fundamental issues of faith or morality, while the term "schism" usually means a lesser form of disunity caused by organizational or less important ideological differences.
 Heresy is rejection of a doctrine that a Church considered to be essential.
 Schism is a rejection of communion with the authorities of a Church.

 Definition of schism in Christianity

 In Christian theology, the concept of the unity of the Church was developed by the Apostles, Holy Fathers and apologists.
-The greatest contribution to the doctrine of church unity was made by the apostles Peter and Paul, Ignatius of Antioch, Irenaeus of Lyons, Cyprian of Carthage, Basil the Great, Gregory the Theologian, John Chrysostom, John of Damascus.
+The greatest contribution to the doctrine of church unity was made by the apostles Peter and Paul, Ignatius of Antioch, Irenaeus of Lyons, Cyprian of Carthage, Basil the Great, Gregory the Theologian, John Chrysostom, and John of Damascus.
 Christian ecclesiology insists on the statement that unity and the Church are synonymous, as John Chrysostom wrote: "the name of the Church is not one of separation but of unity and harmony".

 Canon 751 of the Latin Church's 1983 Code of Canon Law, promulgated by Pope John Paul II in 1983, defines schism as the following: "schism is the refusal of submission to the Supreme Pontiff or of communion with the members of the Church subject to him".
 This definition is reused in the Catechism of the Catholic Church.

-Schisms in the early Church
+List of Christian schisms

+pre-12th century Christian schisms

 Since the early days of Christianity, many disputes have arisen between members of the Church.

-The following are instances of denominations are considered as schisms of Early Christianity by the current mainstream Christian denominations:
+The following instances of denominations are considered as schisms of Early Christianity by the current mainstream Christian denominations: